woodruffw/screenfetch-c/README.md

 ### Current Status:
 screenfetch-c has been extensively tested on Windows 7 (in the Cygwin environment), OS X (10.6 and 10.8), and Linux (see list below).
-It has not yet been tested on any BSD distro.
-Therefore, I currently advise against using screenfetch-c on *BSD, even if it does compile successfully.
-However, it is up to you.

 There are only a few select sections that still require work.
 They are listed here:
 - GPU detection is not implemented on Linux or BSD (appears as "Unknown").